sdvegetationimaging/Imaging-Analysis/README.md

 ## Images
 The images in this repository have been taken at different locations around San Diego.
 Most are infra-blue (these look bluish gray),  with two bands,  near infrared (NIR) and blue, instead of the normal RGB.
 NIR is recorded in the R channel in the image, and blue is in the B channel as usual.
 This facilitates calcualtion of the Normalized Difference Vegetation Index (NDVI, see links below), an indicator of photosynthetic activity.
-The setup consists of a [Raspberry Pi Zero W](http://www.raspberrypi.org/products/raspberry-pi-zero-w/) and a [Pi Noir Camera](https://www.raspberrypi.org/products/pi-noir-camera-v2/).
 Infra-blue images can be used to calculate Normalized Difference Vegetation Index (NDVI) that shows photosynthetic activity.

 [City Farmers Images](CityFarmers)